-There are also other benefits, such as weight reduction by using a super-strong plastic rather than metal, extreme customisation for ultimate ergonomics and consolidation of parts.
+There are also other benefits to the industrial sector, such as weight reduction by using a super-strong plastic rather than metal, extreme customisation for ultimate ergonomics and consolidation of parts.

 Additive manufacturing is also useful for bringing greater functionality to composite tooling and forming tools.

-At Ricoh, we worked with our customer to transform their whole production line.
+At Ricoh 3D, we worked with our customer to transform their whole production line.

 We found that their workflow was complicated with a traditional assembly line set-up, with workers building each component by moving back and forth between multiple benches with the specific parts and tools laid out for the work to progress.

 We consolidated multiple benches and jigs by devising a mobile work cart with an integrated parts tray.
 The worker walks between two rows of shelves containing parts trays arranged in order of assembly, selecting the jig and components from the shelves and advancing to the next stage while assembling the unit.